Learning to Deliberate: Meta-policy Collaboration for Agentic LLMs with Multi-agent Reinforcement Learning: Introduction

 Recent efforts to overcome the static protocol bottleneck have largely focused on dynamic, system-level optimizations \cite{zhao2023competeai}, which we categorize as \textit{macro-level orchestration}.
 These methods optimize the connections between agents, but critically neglect the deliberative \textit{meta-cognition} \cite{sun2006modeling,yeung2012metacognition,koriat2015metacognition} within each agent.
 This \textit{Meta-Cognitive Blindspot} prevents agents from differentiating between confident judgments and uncertain hypotheses, causing them to uniformly apply external protocols irrespective of their internal cognitive state, falling back to a \textit{Static Deliberation Strategy}.
 That is, agents employ fixed or pre-programmed response behaviors, lacking a strategic faculty to adaptively choose among persisting, refining, or conceding actions based on context and internal confidence.

 To address these deficiencies, we introduce the \textbf{Meta-Policy Deliberation Framework (MPDF)}, which formulates multi-agent collaboration as a decentralized partially observable Markov decision process (Dec-POMDP).
 Unlike prior approaches relying on static heuristics or predefined rules, our framework equips each agent with a lightweight, decoupled policy network.
-Each agent explicitly reasons about its internal cognitive state and strategically selects from discrete deliberation acts, such as \textsc{Persist}, \textsc{Refine}, or \textsc{Concede}.
+Each agent explicitly reasons about its internal cognitive state and strategically selects from discrete deliberation acts such as \textsc{Persist}, \textsc{Refine}, or \textsc{Concede}.
 This meta-cognitive capability enables agents to dynamically calibrate their behavior according to evolving confidence and situational context.

 To robustly optimize this policy under sparse and noisy team-level feedback, we introduce \textbf{SoftRankPO}, a scale-resilient reinforcement learning algorithm.
-SoftRankPO stabilizes policy gradients by converting raw rewards into rank-based advantages derived from smooth Gaussian percentiles, effectively mitigating the reward-scale sensitivity and high-variance challenges.
+SoftRankPO helps stabilize policy gradients by converting raw rewards into rank-based advantages derived from smooth Gaussian percentiles, thereby mitigating reward-scale sensitivity and high-variance challenges.

 Our main contributions are: \begin{itemize}[nosep,noitemsep] \item A meta-policy framework formulating multi-agent LLM reasoning as a Dec-POMDP for adaptive coordination through learned decision-making dynamics.

 \item SoftRankPO, a scale-resilient policy optimization algorithm that stabilizes learning via smooth rank-based advantage shaping, enabling low-variance and reliable convergence across diverse reward regimes.